Bedrock Review 2026: Enterprise SaaS Boilerplate

 TL;DR

-Bedrock is the best choice for enterprise-focused SaaS that needs organizations, SSO/SAML support, advanced billing, and proper API documentation.
-At $1,500+ (team license), it's the most expensive boilerplate — and it earns the price for products targeting mid-market to enterprise customers.
-Overkill for consumer SaaS.
+Bedrock is the best boilerplate for enterprise-focused SaaS that needs organizations, SAML/SSO, per-seat billing, audit logs, and proper API documentation.
+At ~$1,500 (team license), it's the most expensive boilerplate — and it earns that price for products targeting mid-market to enterprise customers.
+For consumer SaaS or early-stage products, the price and complexity are overkill.

 What You Get